reubenharry/mclmc-docs/docs/tutorial.md

 <!-- This takes us out of the symplectic (Hamiltonian) setting, and indeed the eventual resulting SDE will have a stationary distribution that does not resemble -->

 <!-- The consequence of this is that the integrator must be rederived, using the standard  -->

-## Showing that the stationary distribution obtains

-🚧 Under construction 🚧

 ## Integrator stability